Complete Guide to PhilHealth Contribution 2018

 The new PhilHealth contribution allows kasambahays to settle it based on their monthly salary.

 Note that as mandated in Republic Act No. 10361, the premium PhilHealth contributions of a house helper shall be solely shouldered by the household employer.
 Therefore, if the salary of the kasambahay is P5,000 or more a month, he or she will be required to pay the personal share.
 But, if it is less than P5,000 a month, the employer is responsible to pay the total PhilHealth monthly contribution in full.

 Reason For a New PhilHealth Contribution

 Health Secretary Francisco Duque III clarified that the said hike of the PhilHealth premium is justifiable since it is only now that the health agency is increasing it.
-In 2016, PhilHealth benefit payouts have reached ₱101 billion.
+In 2016, PhilHealth benefit payouts reached ₱101 billion.

-Whether you are employed, self-employed, an OFW or a house helper, you must regularly pay your premiums.
+Whether employed, self-employed, an OFW, or a house helper, you must regularly pay your premiums.
 Missing your contributions may forfeit your benefits.
-Even if you are feeling lucky this year, there is no telling the exact future.
+Even if you feel lucky this year, there is no telling the exact future.